 States and anatomy of Accordion

-Each expanded step in the checklist contains a preview illustration — a small visual on the right side that gives users a sense of what they're about to do before they click through.
+Each expanded step in the checklist contains a preview illustration a small visual on the right side that gives users a sense of what they're about to do before they click through.
 These didn't exist anywhere in the system, so I built all 7 from scratch in Figma.
-The constraint was that they had to feel native to Mailmodo's visual language — same palette, same corner radius sensibility, no illustration style that clashed with the product's UI.
-They needed to look like they belonged, not like they'd been imported from a stock library.
+The constraint was that they had to feel native to Mailmodo's visual language.

 After the Getting Started tab shipped, the team tracked activation across new accounts specifically the percentage of users who completed the key milestones identified in the PRD within their first week.

-Of new accounts opened the Getting Started tab within 24 hours of signup
+of new users opened the Getting Started tab within 24 hours of signup

 Qualitative feedback from the customer success team noted a reduction in early-stage "what do I do first?" queries the kind of question that signals a user who's lost before they've started.
 The checklist gave those users a place to anchor.